pmcharrison/inconPaper/README.md

 This repository, `inconPaper`, contains the analysis scripts for Peter
 M. C. Harrison & Marcus T. Pearce’s manuscript “Simultaneous consonance in music perception and composition”.
+These scripts have subsequently been updated to reflect changes in the underlying dependencies, but the output artifacts remain essentially equivalent.

 ## Folders